BArts has joined Love Hoddesdon BID (Business Improvement District) as Voluntary Members (more to come)

 We are lucky to have three branches of the international organisation known as the U3A, (University of the Third Age) affiliated to BArts.
 Lea Valley is the oldest established, with membership covering a wide area; Broxbourne and Cheshunt branches are a little younger.
 All provide interesting leisure opportunities for those no longer in full-time employment.
 Subscriptions are just over £1 per month, so affordable for most people.
 Check their lists of activities on page three of the programme and see their entries for specialist speakers in the calendar section.
 U3As are very successful in contributing to a healthy and fulfilling retirement, so much so that they are now frequently part of a ‘social prescription’ endorsed by G.Ps

 The Borough of Broxbourne is particularly blessed in having one of the largest entertainment venues north of the Thames, with theatre / cinema seating for 550+.
-By September, the Café Bar will have been completely modified and re-furbished, to provide an enhanced, flexible space for food and drink and small-scale events, plus an art gallery.
+By September, the Café Bar will have been completely modified and re-furbished, to provide an enhanced, flexible space for food and drink and small-scale events, plus an art gallery (now discontinued).
 The Spotlight’s regular programme now includes recently released films and relayed live performances of prestigious productions from the West End, National Theatre and Royal Shakespeare Company, as well as occasional Opera and Ballet.
 Quality entertainment on your doorstep, at a fraction of what you would have to pay if you travelled into London.

 Two classic thrillers, The Edge of Darkness, by Hoddesdon Players, and The Thirty-Nine Steps, by The Vallé Academy, are part of the autumn entertainment on offer, EHOS presents the ‘Madness’ musical ‘Our House in September’ and Mayhem Theatre Arts and Jason Theatre School both have dance productions in March - a lovely opportunity to see talented young dancers from pre-school to teenager.